Import contacts from CSV

 Approaches to consent management

-When you are adding new contacts to the audience, it is important to set proper consent statuses that reflect people's willingness (or refusal) to receive communications from your company.
+When adding new contacts to the audience, it is important to set proper consent statuses that reflect people's willingness (or refusal) to receive communications from your company.

 You can take one of the following approaches when importing contacts from a file.

-Approach A: apply the same status to all
+Approach A: Apply the same status to all contacts

 You can set a common consent status to all contacts using the status property.
 Here is an example for the Email channel.